-Section 9.1 Levels of Appeal 3, 4, and 5 for Medical Service Appeals
+Section 9.1 Appeal Levels 3, 4 and 5 for Medical Service Requests

-This section may be appropriate for you if you have made a Level 1 Appeal and a Level 2 Appeal, and both of your appeals have been turned down.
+This section may be appropriate for you if you have made a Level 1 appeal and a Level 2 appeal, and both of your appeals have been turned down.

 If the dollar value of the item or medical service you have appealed meets certain minimum levels, you may be able to go on to additional levels of appeal.
 If the dollar value is less than the minimum level, you cannot appeal any further.
-If the dollar value is high enough, the written response you receive to your Level 2 Appeal will explain who to contact and what to do to ask for a Level 3 Appeal.
+The written response you receive to your Level 2 appeal will explain how to make a Level 3 appeal.